salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 Download the latest version of the specified site from your org, instead of using any local cache.

+# flags.guest.summary

+Preview the site as a guest user (rather than an authenticated user),

 # examples

 - Select a site to preview from the org "myOrg":